 Timing: The exam is offered twice a year, once in mid-January shortly before the start of the spring semester, and once in mid-June.
 In both cases, the exam date is about one month after the end of finals.
 This encourages students not to spend more than one month preparing for the exam.
 One to two months before the test dates, the Graduate Office will send an email with a link for students to sign up for the exam.

 Incoming Ph.D. students are required to take the exam within one year of starting the program.
 Students entering the program with a previous degree outside of Electrical or Computer Engineering will be allowed, with the approval of their advisor, an extra year and will be required to take the exam by the end of the second year.
 Those students that fail the examination will be given a second opportunity to retake the exam which must be taken at the next opportunity in which the exam is offered.
 Those that fail the examination twice will be removed from the Ph.D. program.
+Current MS or MENG students are not allowed to take the qualifying exam.

 Grading: The faculty who composed each problem will grade their perspective problems in the written exams.
 Once grading is complete, the Graduate Studies Committee (GSC) will meet to determine passing thresholds for the examination.
 The GSC may elect to normalize grades from each problem in order to maintain fairness across the various problems.
 Results of the exam will be available within four weeks of the date of the exam.
 Appeals regarding the results of the exam by either students or faculty must be submitted in writing to the Graduate Office and will be handled by the GSC.